ietf-wg-jsonpath/iregexp/draft-ietf-jsonpath-iregexp.md

 Note that different versions of the same regexp library may be more or less vulnerable to excessive resource consumption for these cases.

-Implementations that are used to evaluate regexps from untrusted sources need to be robust to these cases, and I-Regexp implementers using regexp libraries are encouraged to check their documentation to see if mitigations are configurable, such as limits in resource consumption, and to document their own resulting degree of robustness.
+I-Regexp implementations that are used to evaluate regexps from untrusted sources need to be robust to these cases.
+Implementers using existing regexp libraries are encouraged to check their documentation to see if mitigations are configurable, such as limits in resource consumption, and to document their own degree of robustness resulting from employing such mitigations.

 --- back